SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 \subsection{Implementation details}

 During training, for each batch, the same number of images is sampled from the labelled dataset $D_l$ and the unlabelled dataset $D_u$.
-Within each batch, unlabelled samples are initialized by random but hand-crafted strong augmentations and then adversarially updated by adding the I-FGSM perturbation.
+Within each batch, unlabelled samples are initialized by random but hand-crafted strong augmentations and then adversarially updated by adding the I-FGSM perturbations.

 All our experiments were trained on two NVIDIA V100 (32GB) with a learning rate of 0.001.
 The model was trained using an SGD optimizer with a momentum of 0.95, which we found can provide a smooth convergence trajectory (unreported manual tuning involved experiments with momentum values from 0.9 to 0.99).
 The learning rate was initialized as $1.0 \times 10^{-2}$ and decayed with the policy $lr_{ini}\times(1 - epoch/epoch_{max}) \times \eta$, where $epoch_{max}$ is the total epochs and $\eta$ is set to 0.7.
-The total training epoch number is 1000 and the batch size was set as 64 considering the memory constraints and training efficiency.
+The total training epoch number is 1000 and the batch size was set as 64 considering the memory constraints and training efficiency. \revref{3}{3} The selection of these parameters was initially based on the baseline model OR-Unet\cite{isensee2020or} and further adjusted through multiple experimental runs and prior experience with similar setups.

-In the final model, adversarial augmentation was applied with a magnitude of $\epsilon=0.08$.
+\revmod{For the hyper-parameters in adversarial augmentation, the magnitude of adversarial augmentations $\epsilon$ was set to 0.08} \revref{3}{5}based on experiments shown in Figure \ref{equi}.
+This value represents the optimal trade-off, which demonstrates that increasing $\epsilon$ beyond 0.08 led to performance degradation.
+As shown in Table \ref{tabeladvmethod} and Figure \ref{fgsmre} in the manuscript, increasing I-FGSM iterations improved segmentation performance slightly.
+However, considering the trade-off between performance and computational efficiency, we selected step number $K = 25$ in our final model.
 Additionally, two types of initial strong augmentation techniques were utilized with pre-defined minimum and maximum magnitude values, specifically from the photometric transformations in RandAugment~\cite{cubuk2020randaugment} method.

-For the segmentation model backbone, we employed the state-of-the-art OR-Unet \cite{isensee2020or}.
+For the segmentation model backbone, we employed the representative OR-Unet \cite{isensee2020or}.
 Our OR-Unet contains 6 downsampling and 6 upsampling blocks where the residual blocks were employed in the encoder and the sequence Conv-BN-Relu layers with kernel size $3\times3$ were used in the decoder.